Please click on any of the following to go right to that information:

 Grade Point Average Requirements

 A minimum cumulative graduate business GPA of 3.0 must be achieved and maintained for courses taken toward a graduate business degree.
 All CU Denver graduate business courses, regardless if the coursework pertains to the current degree and including courses taken as a graduate non-degree seeking business student, are computed in the graduate business cumulative GPA.
 Transfer hours and grades from other institutions and/or from University of Colorado courses taken on the Boulder Campus, Colorado Springs Campus, or the Anschutz Medical Campus, are not computed in the business GPA.
 However, degree credit may be awarded for those transfer courses through a petition process.
-If the required cumulative GPA does not met the minimum requirement of 3.0 or higher when degree requirements have been met, the Business School cannot confer the degree.
-Note: students may not take extra courses for the sole purpose of improving their cumulative GPA.
+If the required cumulative GPA does not met the minimum requirement of 3.0 or higher when degree course requirements have been met, the student will be placed on academic probation.
+Academic probation will only be offered at that time if the student can mathematically achieve the required 3.0 cumulative GPA by taking the additional 9 semester credits of coursework.
+While on probation, the student will have 9 credits or 3 semesters to reach the required cumulative GPA of 3.0.
+If after that probation period, the student is still not at the required 3.0 GPA to graduate, the Business School cannot confer the degree.

 Probation and Suspension

 Any grade below a C (2.0) is a failing grade for graduate students (C is passing; C-, D+, D, D- and F are failing).
 Graduate students must repeat a required course for which they have received a grade below a C. Both the original grade and the grade for the repeated course count in the computation of the business GPA.
 If a grade lower than a C is earned in an elective course, the student may repeat that course or select another course.
-NOTE: C is passing, C-, D+, D, D- and F are failing.
+NOTE: C is a passing grade, while C-, D+, D, D- and F are failing grades.

 Repeating Graduate Business Courses